w3f/Grants-Program/project_PassMeCash_Polkadot.md

 - Polkadot.js

+### PassMeCash-Polkadot Library
+It is key to note that our project on Polkadot is to develop a PassMeCash-Polkadot Library, to make it easier for other developers to use in building decentralized apllications on the Polkadot network.

+The PassMeCash-Library for Polkadot can be used or integrated into web3 projects by developers who want to build decentralized applications (dApps) on top of the Polkadot network.
+Here are the ways in which future developers can use or integrate the PassMeCash-Library in their web3 projects:

+Integrating PassMeCash functionality: Developers can also integrate PassMeCash functionality into their dApps using the PassMeCash-Library.
+This would enable them to use pre-built PassMeCash functions and tools in their own applications, rather than building these functions from scratch.
+This would save them time and effort and allow them to focus on building other features of their dApp.

+Customizing PassMeCash functionality: Developers can also customize the PassMeCash-Library to add new functionality or modify existing functions to meet the specific requirements of their dApps.
+This would enable them to create custom functions that are tailored to the needs of their application.

+For end-users, PassMeCash-Library would provide a seamless experience when using dApps built on top of the polkadot blockchain.
+Users would be able to interact with the blockchain using a user-friendly interface, without having to worry about the underlying technical details.
+They would also benefit from the increased security and transparency that blockchain technology provides, knowing that their data is stored in a secure and immutable manner.

+In summary, the PassMeCash-Library for Polkadot can be used or integrated into web3 projects by developers who want to build dApps on top of the Polkadot network.
+End-users would benefit from the increased security and transparency that blockchain technology provides when using dApps built with the PassMeCash-Library

+The Required Technology
+- Web3.py
+- Polkadot.js
+- Node.js
+- Ganache

 ### Ecosystem Fit

 The **PassMeCash** is built for all users of the ecosystem and it can be leveraged upon to send and receive payments globally.
 Users can also use crypto (DOT) to make transaction payments for goods and services via the PassMeCash platform.
 Also developers can integrate the PassMeCash-API into their projects, and all these will lead to more adoptability and usability of Polkadot.

+While the **PassMeCash Polkadot Library** will make the task easier for web3 developers to build decentralize applications on the Polkadot network.
+The key functions of the Library will be to provide a set of functions for connecting to a Polkadot node and interacting with the blockchain, querying the blockchain to retrieve information about blocks, transactions, accounts, and other data stored on the blockchain.
+It will provide functions for sending transactions to the Polkadot network, which can create and sign transactions and then send them to the Polkadot node for processing.

 ## Team :busts_in_silhouette: